I-400 Class Submarine

 by the US Navy.

-On June 4, 1946 off Barber's Point, Oahu sunk by USS Trumpetfish SS-425 on during a tests of the Mark 10-3 exploder.
+On June 4, 1946 off Barber's Point on Oahu sunk by USS Trumpetfish SS-425 on during a tests of the Mark 10-3 exploder.
 After being hit by three Mark 18-2 electric torpedoes, the sub sank in deep water at 12:10, sinking by the stern.
 Over the course of several days four captured subs were sunk including I-201, I-14, and I-401.

 Air & Space Magazine "All and Nothing" November 2001 Issue, pages 22 - 31